Raise the Elevation: Five Leadership Characteristics I Learned from Ryan Kwon

 • What is unsustainable, unclear, or misaligned?

 Symptoms are easy to treat but they don’t produce transformation.
-Ryan showed me that leaders must be diagnosticians, not firefighters.
+Ryan encouraged leaders to be diagnosticians, not firefighters.
 This is much harder work, and takes infinitely more time and prayer, but it is the beautiful long game that produces godly leaders, churches and organizations.

 5. Look Around Two Corners